 BONUS – Booking ahead of time ensures you won’t miss out on the tour, and get the best price too!
 And just for NOMADasaurus readers, if you use the Klook discount code “NOMADS10” on the website when checking out, you’ll get $10 off your first booking!

 5) Check Out the Local Markets

-One of the top things to do in Hoi An is simply perusing the local markets.
+One of the top things to do in Hoi An is simply perusing a local market.
 These are the best places to shop for souvenirs at a bargain price and indulge in some delicious Vietnamese food.

 The Hoi An Night Market is a popular choice among travellers.
-Overlooking the river and illuminated by hundreds of lanterns, this certainly is a scenic place to shop and eat!
+Overlooking the Thu Bon River and illuminated by hundreds of lanterns, this local market certainly is a scenic place to shop and eat!

 6) Eat All the Things

 Speaking of eating, be sure to come hungry when you visit Hoi An!
-The town is famous for its cuisine and is thought of as a food capital in Vietnam.
+The town is famous for its cuisine and is thought of as the food capital of Vietnam.

 Some of the local dishes that you have to try include banh bao vac, which means “white rose.”
 These delectable shrimp dumplings are wrapped to resemble a rose and they’re damn good!

 If you’d like to learn a bit as you stuff your face, then why not sign up for a food tour?
 There’s an excellent evening walking tour where you get to sample street food, Vietnamese coffee, and enjoy dinner in a local’s home.